tokarev-artem/terraform-aws-ram/README.md

 Documentation: https://docs.aws.amazon.com/cli/latest/reference/organizations/describe-organization.html

-"If you wish to share with the principal, accepting the sharing is mandatory.
-Please see examples."
+If you wish to share with the principal, accepting the sharing is mandatory.
+Please see examples.